 Website

 As you might’ve guessed, website feedback is feedback collected from your website.
-This is the most common channel for gathering feedback, especially for industries such as ecommerce and retail as it is essentially the ‘face of the business’.
+This is the most common channel for gathering feedback, especially for industries such as e-commerce and retail, as it is essentially the ‘face of the business’.
 Customer feedback forms on this channel enable your organisation to discover bugs and usability issues, but also measure important metrics like customer satisfaction.
-As a result, you will have the insights needed to boost conversions and reduce drop off rates across your website.
+As a result, you will have the insights needed to boost conversions and reduce drop-off rates across your website.

 Calvin Klein website feedback form